 Merkel Cell Carcinoma

-Merkel cell carcinoma is a rare and potentially aggressive form of skin cancer that arises in Merkel cells, which are cells on the outer layer of skin involved in the touch sensation.
+Merkel cell carcinoma is a rare and potentially aggressive form of skin cancer.
 Though the cancer can grow and spread rapidly, it is highly treatable and curable if caught in the early stages.

-Merkel cell carcinoma is best managed with the collaboration of multiple surgical and medical specialties offered in the program's Multidisciplinary Merkel Cell Carcinoma Clinic.
+Merkel cell carcinoma is best managed with the collaboration of multiple surgical and medical specialties offered in the program's Cutaneous Oncology Program.
 Our physicians offer experience and expertise in treating this disease at all stages.

 Signs and symptoms